-If you read our latest articles about Zoom, you already know how to install it and how to use its tools.
-To conclude this "mini-course" on how to have online meetings, we just need to address the best practices in a Zoom meeting.
-Online meetings are not the same as in-person ones and, especially if they are work-related, there are certain behaviors you should adopt to ensure they run smoothly.
-There are more distractions and it's easy to lose focus.
-While it might be amusing for a dog or a child of one of the conference participants to enter the room, it can be inappropriate and disrupt a train of thought.
+If you have read our latest articles about Zoom, you already know how to install it and how to use its tools.
+To conclude this "mini-course" on how to have online meetings, we just need to cover the best practices in a Zoom meeting.
+Online meetings are not the same as in-person ones and, especially if they are work-related, there are certain behaviors you should have to ensure they run smoothly.
+There are more distractions and it is easy to lose focus.
+Although the scene of a dog or a participant's child entering the room can be amusing, it can be inappropriate and interrupt a train of thought.
 Read carefully the best practices during a Zoom meeting:

 1 - Preparation